 Pennsylvania Department of Environmental Protection (DEP), Coastal Resources Management (CRM) Program

-10/16/17 4:00 PM
+10/15/19 4:00 PM

+Pennsylvania has two coastal areas: 112 miles of coastline along the Delaware Estuary and 77 miles of coastline along Lake Erie.
 In order to safeguard these resources from future adverse impacts, the Commonwealth of Pennsylvania, acting through the Department of Environmental Protection (DEP), developed a unified approach to act as trustee to conserve and maintain the natural resources of Pennsylvania’s coastal regions known as the Pennsylvania Coastal Zone Management Plan (CZMP).
 The CZMP was finalized and approved in September 1980, under the authority of the Federal Coastal Zone Management Act (CZMA) of 1972, through the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce.
 DEP’s Compacts and Commissions Office manages the Coastal Resources Management (CRM) Program in the two defined coastal areas within Pennsylvania.

 Grant awards are used to implement the CRM Program and provide a grant-in-aid program if sufficient funds permit.
 Monies are dispersed to fund projects within the coastal zone and coastal non-point pollution boundaries, such as planning, design, engineering, education, outreach, construction, acquisition and research as authorized by Section 306A of the CZMA, as amended.

 Program policies were developed to further the goals and objectives of the CRM Program.

 Primary Focus Areas

 Additional Focus Areas

 GrantWatch ID#: 138278